Chaunjie/node-serve/README.md

 ### End

-	When you finish the above tips and run the server can open the browser input (test example: http://localhost:3000/user/getUser) you will find everything OK.
+	When you finish the above tips and run the server can open the browser input (test example: http://localhost:3000/user/getUser) you will find everything is OK.